 Information:

 The finding of the ECtHR that the applicant’s criminal conviction for waving a satirical placard constitutes an unnecessary interference with his freedom of expression under Article 10 of the Convention due to its disproportionality to the legitimate aim of protecting the reputation of others expands expression.
 In particular, the Court’s exercise of situating the phrase in the context of it being a repetition of a much-publicized and humorously commented upon statement previously uttered by the President and against the backdrop of the applicant’s political involvement allowed the Court to draw out markers of it being a political criticism expressed through the medium of satire as opposed to a gratuitous personal attack against the President or as targeting his private life or honour.
 By analysing the facts in such a manner, the Court delivered an emphatic warning to States against interfering with satirical expressions given their capacity to provide a social commentary through provocation, agitation, or exaggeration as well as tethered its judicial reasoning within the need for domestic authorities to assess the context in which such expressions emerge.
 The Court’s decision, despite not explicitly making a general determination on the appropriateness of the imposition of criminal sanctions for the offense of causing insult, also conveyed the immense importance of freely expressing political criticism in democratic societies and the unlikelihood of criminal sanctions being justifiable to curb it.
-Interestingly, though considered in scant cases before the EctHR, the assessment by the majority of the determination of a ‘significant disadvantage’ as not being premised solely on the objective seriousness of the quantum of the penalty but also on the subjective importance of the issue to the applicant also expands expression by recognizing the non-monetary dimensions of the curtailment of freedom of expression.
+Interestingly, though considered in scant cases before the EctHR, the assessment by the majority of the determination of a ‘significant disadvantage’ as not being premised solely on the objective seriousness of the quantum of the penalty, but also on the subjective importance of the issue to the applicant, also expands expression by recognizing the non-monetary dimensions of the curtailment of freedom of expression.
 Though the judgment of the majority in the present matter does expand expression on merits, the extent to which it does so could have been enlarged had the reasons offered by Judge Power-Forde’s in her partly Dissenting Opinion – on the applicant’s entitlement to more than a mere moral victory due to the anxiety suffered by him on being convicted for exercising his freedom of expression and on the need for the affirmation of the principles established in Colombani and Others v.
 France [ECHR] (2002) 51279/99 – formed part of the reasoning and decision put forth by the majority.

 Perspective: